codetojoy/easter_eggs_for_git/egg_11_remote.md

 #### Step 3: Commit #1 via GitHub

 * Let's simulate work on `origin\master` so that the remote branch will be different.
 * Via the GitHub website, edit `App.java`.
-Change the version to `V 1.0.1` and commit the change with the message `V 1.0.1`.
+Change the version to `V 1.0.1` and commit the change with the message "V 1.0.1".

 #### Step 4: Commit #2 locally